aakinsan/sf-log-collector/README.md

 Terraform will perform the following actions:
 ```

-## Contributing
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details